goauthentik/authentik/website/docs/releases/_template.md

 ## Upgrading

 This release does not introduce any new requirements.
-You can follow the upgrade instrucitons below; for more detailed information about upgrading authentik, refer to our [Upgrade documentation](../installation/upgrade.mdx).
+You can follow the upgrade instructions below; for more detailed information about upgrading authentik, refer to our [Upgrade documentation](../installation/upgrade.mdx).

 ### Docker Compose